gcgarner/IOTstack/docs/Custom.md

     restart: always
 ```

-When rebuilding the menu, since the NodeRed service is not longer included, the only values showing in the final `docker-compose.yml` file for NodeRed will be the `restart` key and its value.
+When rebuilding the menu, ensure to have NodeRed service always included because if it's no longer included, the only values showing in the final `docker-compose.yml` file for NodeRed will be the `restart` key and its value.
 Docker Compose will error with the following message:
 ```
 Service nodered has neither an image nor a build context specified.
 At least one must be provided.
 ```

 When attempting to bring the services up with `docker-compose up -d`.

+Either remove the override for NodeRed in `compose-override.yml` and rebuild the stack, or ensure that NodeRed is built with the stack to fix this.

 ## Examples

 ### Overriding default settings
-For example, lets assume you put the following into the `compose-override.yml` file:
+Lets assume you put the following into the `compose-override.yml` file:
 ```
 services:
   mosquitto: